sailpoint-oss/golang-sdk/api_v3/docs/IdentityProfilesAPI.md

 [[Back to README]](../README.md)

-## GetIdentityProfile
+## Get single Identity Profile

 > IdentityProfile GetIdentityProfile(ctx, identityProfileId).Execute()

-Get single Identity Profile
+This returns a single Identity Profile based on ID.
+A token with ORG_ADMIN or API authority is required to call this API.

 ### Example